timetowinanother/emojifun/README.md

 2.)
 Chrome: if the text in the alert box is longer than one line, it cannot be selected and highlighted.
 You must copy-paste it from the dev

 3.)
-Chrome: The “(via navigator.clipboard.writeText(final).then(success_callback, failure_callback)” section of code, which is supposed to copy the bookmark’s output to the user’s clipboard, appears to miss occasionally on Chrome.
+Chrome and Firefox: The part of the code that is supposed to automatically copy the emojified text to the user's clipboard (via navigator.clipboard.writeText(final).then(success_callback, failure_callback) appears to miss occasionally on Chrome and Firefox.
 It was originally introduced to make up for issues #2, but is not sufficiently reliable.